wavefrontHQ/docs/pages/doc/charts_dashboards_help.md

 ## Interacting with Dashboards and Charts

 Wavefront provides many ways to [interact with dashboards and charts](https://community.wavefront.com/docs/DOC-1067).
 For both dashboards and charts you can change time windows, share links, apply queries, isolate sources, and zoom in and out.
 Within a chart you can isolate individual series and use hot keys to see full precision values and fish-eye views at the cursor.

-## Creating Charts
+## Creating Charts and Dashboards

 You can create a chart from scratch, or starting from an existing chart or metric.

-## Creating Dashboards

 You can create a dashboard from scratch or starting from a single chart, a set of metrics, an existing dashboard, or a JSON definition.